 PRO TIP: Hang the ball at different heights to practice different shots for better shot selection.
 Make sure the ball is tightly secure and in a safe radius so that you can hit the ball as hard as you need without damaging anything around you.

-Everyone has seen their favourite cricketer practice in the nets on YouTube, and a few lucky ones might have seen them in person.
-Some readers might have even practised in cricket nets at their nearest cricket ground.
+Everyone has seen their favorite cricketer practice in the nets on YouTube, and a few lucky ones might have seen them in person.
+Some readers might have even practiced in cricket nets at their nearest cricket ground.
 However, the V Pro Elite Cricket Training Net is a smart combination of the ball hanging and cricket nets that allows a batter to practice from anywhere.
 The best part is that the entire set-up is portable and can be used in any small space, not just on a cricket ground.